Abraham Malpan: Reformation

-Due to doubts about the validity of the consecration of Mar Thoma VIII, Abraham Malpan had some doubts about his own ordination.
-So when a Jacobite bishop from Syria came, he and two others had themselves reordained by him.
-Dionysius lodged a complaint against them to the government of Travancore and they were fined 336 fanam (Rs.
-84) for flouting the authority of the Indian bishop.
+Owing to doubts concerning the validity of the consecration of Thoma VIII, Abraham Malpan is reported to have expressed uncertainty regarding the legitimacy of his own ordination.
+During the visit of a Jacobite bishop from Syria, he and two associates underwent re-ordination under him.
+This act led to a complaint being filed by Dionysius IV with the Travancore government, resulting in a fine of 336 fanam (₹84) imposed on the individuals concerned for contravening episcopal authority.

-In 1835 Bishop of Calcutta Daniel Wilson visited Kerala.
-He made certain recommendations to Mar Thoma XII, (Cheppad Mar Dionysius) for the continuation of relationship between the Syrian Church and the Missionaries.
-Mar Thoma did not like this interference of the Anglican Missionaries in the Church affairs, and convened a meeting of Church representatives at Mavelikkara on 16 January 1836, in which the Synod declared that, "We, the Jacobite Syrians are under the rule of the Patriarch of Antioch ..."
+In 1835, Bishop Daniel Wilson visited Kerala and made certain recommendations to Dionysius IV regarding the continuation of relations between the Syrian Church and Anglican missionaries.
+The Metropolitan, opposing what he perceived as external interference in ecclesiastical affairs, convened a meeting of Church representatives at Mavelikkara on 16 January 1836.
+The synod declared that the Jacobite Syrian Church acknowledged the authority of the Patriarch of Antioch.